josephg/bijective-varint-js/README.md

  * Uint8Array at the specified offset.
 Returns number of bytes consumed in dest.
  * The passed array must have enough capacity for MAX_BIGINT_LEN bytes (19 bytes).
  *
- * This method only handles unsigned integers.
+ * NOTE: This method only handles unsigned integers.
 Use zigzag encoding for signed
  * integers before passing your number into this method.
+Eg:
+ * encodeIntoBN(zigzagEncodeBN(num), ...).
  *
  * bijective-varint encoding only supports numbers up to 128 bits.
 This method
  * will fail (throw an exception) if you pass a number which does not fit within
  * the safe range.
  **/
-function varintEncodeIntoBN(num: bigint, dest: Uint8Array, offset: number): number;
+function encodeIntoBN(num: bigint, dest: Uint8Array, offset: number): number;

 /**
  * Decode the varint contained in a Uint8Array into a bigint.
 The number is